SukkoPera/ReBlast/README.md

 Detailed information, including code, can be found on the [ReVox Wiki](https://github.com/SukkoPera/ReVox/wiki).

 ### ADC
-First of all, the ADC needs calibration.
+The ADC is exposed at $FD5F or $FE9F (64863 decimal).
+First of all, it needs calibration.
 This can easily be done with the following BASIC line:

     DO : POKE 64863,0 : PRINT PEEK(64863) : LOOP

 Then use a screwdriver to turn the pot on the board until the displayed value is mostly stable around 128.

-The ADC is exposed at $FD5F or $FE9F.
-Writing any value starts the sampling process.
+Writing any value to the register starts the sampling process.
 Then at least 48 clock cycles must elapse before the sampled value can be read from the same register.
 Since the conversion is directly linked to the clock of the Plus/4, this means that the smallest timer value for timer 1 is 48.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/ReBlast/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.